National Fitness Day: Wednesday 24 September 2025

 We also have a membership referral offer.
 Bring a friend or family member to participate in an activity on National Fitness Day and and if they become a member, you will be entered into a prize draw to win an iPad Pro!
 For more information about our referral campaign, see here.
 Winners will be announced the first week of October.

-And finally, for all those people out there that like to push themselves hard in the gym, we are hosting a one-off national gym challenge with some fantastic prizes provided by Life Fitness, Les Mills and Jordan Fitness.
+And finally, for all those people out there that like to push themselves hard in the gym, we are hosting a one-off national gym challenge with some fantastic prizes provided by Life Fitness, Les Mills, Jordan Fitness, Speedflex and Myzone.
 See below for further details.

 GYM CHALLENGE